ManiVaultStudio/DE-MultiSpecies/tutorials/Drill_in_demo_turotial.md

     <img src="./assets/DE.gif" align="middle" width="100%" />
 </p>

-### Drill-in
+### Refine selections
-Refining selections of the top-level HSNE [[6](https://doi.org/10.1111/cgf.12878)] embedding (lower left) allows you to see more data structure for a subset of the data.
+Besides the main UMAP embedding of the RNA-seq data, this project comes with an HSNE [[6](https://doi.org/10.1111/cgf.12878)] embedding of the data.
+This type of embedding is hierarchical and - in contract to standard embedding techniques like UMAP or t-SNE - creates multiple levels of data abstraction: On the highest level, large-scale structures are emphasized, whereas lower levels encode more detailed structures.
+By default, the top-level HSNE is hidden (see [above](#handling-the-layout) on how to make it visible).
+We can use this embedding hierarchy to inspect regions of the data in more detail, for example by selecting a region of interest in the UMAP and "refining" it:

-1. Select a subset of cells, e.g. via the taxonomy hierarchy of in a UMAP of HSNE embedding
+1. Select a subset of cells, e.g. via the taxonomy hierarchy or in the UMAP
 2. Click the `Refine` button to drill into this selection
 3. A refined embedding will open in a new scatterplot
-4. Drag and drop meta data, e.g. `subclass` clusters, on the refined embedding
+4. Drag and drop metadata, e.g. `subclass` clusters, on the refined embedding

+Refining selections like this will create a new embedding of the data.
+For example, in the GIF below, we select a densely populated region in the UMAP and refine it, starting from the highest level of the HSNE hierarchy.
+This yields a refined view on the data with a more crisp separation of clusters than the UMAP.

-You can refine HSNE embedding down to the data level.
-This project starts with a 4-level HSNE hierarchy (one data and three abstraction levels), i.e. you can drill-in three times until reaching the data level.
+You can refine HSNE embeddings down to the data level.
+This project starts with a 4-level HSNE hierarchy (one data and three abstraction levels), i.e., you can refine three times until reaching the data level.
+In the example below we refine once: the new embedding is situated on the second abstraction level.
+Note: points in the HSNE refinements do now corresponds to single observations in the data like they do in UMAP; instead, they correspond to a non-exclusive set of observations that are represented by this embedded point.
+Consequently, selections in the refinements might highlight points outside the selected region, these those points also represent observations covered by the selected embedding points.

-The `Refine` button widget provides further settings for the source of the refinement: If you want to further drill into a refinement, select it as the "Dataset" in the drop-down option below the button.
+The `Refine` button widget provides further settings for the source of the refinement: If you want to further drill into a refinement, select it in the "Dataset" drop-down menu or tick "Focus on refinement" to update this automatically.

 <p align="middle">
     <img src="./assets/Refine.gif" align="middle" width="100%" />
 </p>

-### Re-embed
+### Re-embed the data
-You can compute new UMAP, HSNE, t-SNE or PCA embeddings on either the full data or subsets of the full data in this project.
-A right-click on an item in the data hierarchy will open a context menu with an `Analyze` entry.
+You can compute new UMAP, HSNE, t-SNE or PCA embeddings in this project, either on the full dataset or on a selection.
+Right-clicking a data item in the `Data hierarchy` (on the right) will open a context menu with an `Analyze` entry.
 Therein, you'll find all available re-embedding options for the respective specific data.
-Selecting any method will open a settings panel in the `Data properties` widget, showing method-specific options and buttons to start or stop computations.
+Selecting a method will open a settings panel in the `Data properties` widget, showing method-specific options and buttons to start or stop computations.

 For example, we might want to compute a new UMAP of just the marmoset-specific scVI values:
 1. Create a subset of the `scVI` by